Transcript

 It’s a great question.
 Most of the times this is a garbage in garbage out challenge where

-folks have struggled with the output from copilot.
+folks have struggled with the output from Copilot.
 Especially.
-I’ll just focus on copilot for a
+I’ll just focus on Copilot for a

-Were underwhelmed with the output that they were receiving, and that’s rapidly
+frustrated with or were underwhelmed with the output that they were receiving, and that’s rapidly

-So the approach that people have taken out of how to use it has really mitigated some
+changing that the outputs have gotten much more impactful, but also the approach that people have taken out of how to use it has really mitigated some of the challenges that they had initially or they might have experienced initially with Copilot.

 00:02:55 Speaker 1